jocosocial/twitarr/README.md

 Then install `ruby` via [RVM](http://rvm.io/):

 ```
-  $ rvm install ruby
+  $ rvm install ruby-2.6.3
 ```

-Then in the future terminal sessions, you can use `rvm use` to set the terminal session enviorment to ruby:
+Once it's installed, rvm should automatically detect that ruby 2.6.3 should be used for this project.
+If it doesn't, you can use `rvm use` to set the terminal session environment to the correct version:

 ```
-  $ rvm use ruby
+  $ rvm use ruby-2.6.3
 ```

 You will also need to download and run [Mongodb](http://www.mongodb.org/)